hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And make him soon be glad to stir his stumps,
 >
-> Thro' mud and water in his dancing pumps.
+> Through mud and water in his dancing pumps.
 >
 > Bel.
 And yet, perhaps, that lady who of late,
 >